Ferg-Lab/activeLearningPFASLinear/README.md

 Cite

-If you use the codes/notebooks in your work, please cite:
+If you use the codes or notebooks from this repo in your work, please cite:

 S. Dasetty, M. Topel, Y. Tang, Y. Wang, E. Jonas, S. Darling, J. Chen, A. L. Ferguson.
 "Data-driven discovery of linear molecular probes with optimal selective affinity for PFAS in water" XXXXX.
 DOI: XXXX